checkly/docs.checklyhq.com/site/content/docs/integrations/telegram.md

 2. Give the alert channel a name and **paste the API Token and Chat ID** in the dedicated input fields.
-Here you can also tweak which alerts you want to be notified of and which checks or check groups should be subscribed to this channel.
+Here you can also tweak which alerts you want to be notified of and which checks or check groups should trigger this channel.

    ![setup checkly telegram_bot step 7](/docs/images/integrations/telegram/telegram_step7.png)

-   > Note that we provide a preconfigured message payload but you may want to edit the payload to add more or change
+   > Note that we provide a preconfigured message payload, but you may want to edit the payload to modify the Telegram alert message contents.
+Such as by adding more variables or changing existing variables.
-   > existing variables.
 Click the "Edit payload" button and reference the "Help & variables" tab.

 Congratulations!
 You have successfully integrated Checkly with Telegram!

 ## Alternatives

 Telegram also accepts messages via an HTTP `GET` request.
-So you can use the API Token and Chat ID to create a custom Telegram alert channel by leveraging our [**Webhook alert channel**](/docs/alerting/webhooks).
-The request should be a `GET` request with the URL `https://api.telegram.org/bot<API_TOKEN>/sendMessage?chat_id=<CHAT_ID>&text=Your%20Alert%20Title`.
-More information about sending messages via Telegram bots can be found [here](https://core.telegram.org/bots/api#sendmessage).
+Therefore, you can use the API Token and Chat ID to create a custom Telegram alert channel by leveraging our [**webhook alert channel**](/docs/alerting/webhooks).
+The webhook should use the `GET` method and target this URL, `https://api.telegram.org/bot<API_TOKEN>/sendMessage?chat_id=<CHAT_ID>&text=Your%20Alert%20Title`.
+More information about sending messages via Telegram bots and the API can be found [here](https://core.telegram.org/bots/api#sendmessage).